Enabling Smart Radio Environments in the Frequency Domain With Movable Signals: Performance Evaluation of Frequency-Domain SREs

 \subsection{Transmission Protocol}

 Consider a single-user system where movable signals are employed.
 For example, this can be the \gls{miso} system in Fig.~\ref{fig:system-los}, where the precoder of the multi-antenna transmitter is fixed to $\mathbf{w}=\mathbf{1}/\sqrt{N}$, or the \gls{siso} system in Fig.~\ref{fig:system-nlos}, where the \gls{fis} matrix is fixed to $\boldsymbol{\Theta}=-\mathbf{I}$.
 To optimize the signal frequency without explicitly knowing the channel, the following protocol can be adopted.
-We assume that the available frequency range $[f_{\textrm{min}},f_{\textrm{max}}]$ is uniformly divided into $S$ subchannels, each having bandwidth $B=(f_{\textrm{max}}-f_{\textrm{min}})/(S-1)$.
+We assume that the available frequency range $[f_{\textrm{min}},f_{\textrm{max}}]$ is uniformly divided into $S$ subchannels, each spaced by bandwidth $B=(f_{\textrm{max}}-f_{\textrm{min}})/(S-1)$.
 Thus, we denote as $f_s=f_{\textrm{min}}+(s-1)B$ the center frequency of the $s$th subchannel, for $s=1,\ldots,S$, such that the first and last frequencies are $f_1=f_{\textrm{min}}$ and $f_S=f_{\textrm{max}}$, respectively.
 The goal is to identify the center frequency that maximizes the received signal power, and perform the communication in the corresponding subchannel.
 To this end, we propose a three-stage transmission protocol as follows. \begin{enumerate} \item The transmitter sends a pilot signal in each of the $S$ subchannels. \item The receiver assesses the received power of the $S$ pilot signals and identifies the index $s^\star$ of the strongest one.
 Then, it feeds back the index $s^\star$ to the transmitter. \item The transmitter performs the actual transmission operating in the $s^\star$th subchannel, i.e., using the frequency $f_{s^\star}$ as the center frequency. \end{enumerate} Note that such a protocol applies to any channel realization, in both \gls{los} and \gls{nlos} conditions, and it enables the selection of the optimal frequency without explicitly acquiring the \gls{csi}.
+The pilot overhead in terms of frequency resources scales linearly with the number of subchannels, i.e., $\mathcal{O}(S)$.
+All pilot signals across the $S$ subchannels can be transmitted simultaneously, so the associated overhead is confined to a single signaling interval and remains extremely limited in time.
+Since the optimal frequency is selected by comparing the received signal power over all possible $S$ subchannels, the computational complexity of the proposed protocol is $\mathcal{O}(S)$, growing linearly with $S$.